 POPE Initiatives is committed to bringing together the collective, experienced intellect grounded in multiple disciplines for the purpose of developing the best possible approaches to unreached people group initiatives.
-The following people make up our “Consulting Team.”
+The following people make up our “Think Tank” of highly-qualified consultants.
 They have agreed to assist with strategy formulation in the specific area indicated, but also with overall shaping of global Great Commission efforts.
-These are the “thinkers” currently in “Our Tank” and are available to consult your Great Commission efforts

 Alan Anderstrom – Leadership Development